Photography

 Yet the most rewarding is portrait photography

-While my portfolio heavily features Santa Cruz, CA, I no longer live in the area and reside in eastern Washington.
+While my portfolio heavily features Santa Cruz, CA, I no longer live in the area and reside in southern Texas.
 Sorry about the confusion.